NiklasRosenstein/slap/readme.md

 ### Installation

-It is recommended to install Shut via Pipx, but you can also install it with Pip directly.
+It is recommended to install Slam via Pipx, but you can also install it with Pip directly.

-    $ pipx install shut
+    $ pipx install slam-cli

 ---